|

 This includes image frames on pop ups.

-Clicking the mouse insures that the window in the frame has keyboard focus.
-The P or Print Screen key will then copy the
+Clicking the mouse insures that the window in the frame has keyboard

-image area of the window.
-The Print
+then copy the image area of the window.
+The

-Screen Key might do other things, so the P key is better to use.
+Print Screen Key might do other things, so the P key is better to use.
 The S or s key will capture the main

 application window only if the user interface and images are all 24 bit true

 color.
-This is a what you see is what
+This is a what

-you get function.
-The resolution and
+you see is what you get function.
+The

-image size is that when you hit the P, Print Screen, or S key.
-You might want to make the frame bigger
+resolution and image size is that when you hit the P, Print Screen, or S

-rgb format.
-SGI utilities, such as
+utilities, such as imgview and imgcopy

-imgview and imgcopy can read the file produced here.
-However, in general this program cannot read
+However, in general this program cannot read rgb

-a compressed format which is not used or supported by this program.
+compressed format which is not used or supported by this program.
 The print image popup may be resized, whereas

 imgview will not resize an image.
-When
+When printed, the image will be sized to fill

-patient’s name is added at the top of the page.
+up the paper.
+A header with the patient’s name is added at the top of the page.

-that a text area exist for making comments on the image.
+Note that a text area exist for making comments on the image.
 The comments will be printed at the top of

 the page below the header and above the image.